ParthaPratimBanik/An-Automatic-Nucleus-Segmentation-and-CNN-Model-based-Classification-Method-of-White-Blood-Cell/README.md

 # An Automatic Nucleus Segmentation and CNN Model based Classification Method of White Blood Cell
+## **Overview:**
-Here is the code of this "An Automatic Nucleus Segmentation and CNN Model based Classification Method of White Blood Cell" journal article.
-WBC Nucleus Segmentation method is developed on BCCD, ALL-IDB2, JTSC, and CellaVision database and a new CNN model is designed on BCCD database.
+This work is about the WBC (leukocyte) nucleus segmentation, localization and a new CNN model based classification of four types of WBCs (leukocytes).The complete description of the nucleus segmentation algorithm, localization and CNN model can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0957417420300373 "An Automatic Nucleus Segmentation and CNN Model based Classification Method of White Blood Cell").
+Here is the summary of the work:

-## WBC Nucleus Segmentation-based Localization
+* Developed a generalized algorithm for WBC nucleus segmentation and valided on four WBC public datasets.
-- The WBC nucleus is segmented using the information of different color spaces and several MATLAB image processing functions (the functions can be found in the .m file).
-After nucleus segmentation, based on the statistical survey of nucleus and WBC ratio, the WBC is localized into the blood smear image.
+* The WBC (leukocyte) is localized based on the statistical analysis of nucleus and WBC ratio.

-- To feed the localized WBCs to the CNN model (for training), the localized WBCs are cropped with an approximate resolution from the blood smear image and saved to a folder.
+* A new CNN model is designed to classify four types of localized and cropped WBC (leukocyte) image.

+The code of WBC nucleus segmentation, localization and cropping method are shared in *"wbc_nucleus_seg_localz"* directory.
+Please see the code and run it on MATLAB (Recommended Version: MATLAB 2017a or 2019a or above).

+The code of the dataset generation of cropped WBC image, training of CNN modeland inference of the trained model are shared in *"wbc_classif_cnn_model"* directory.

+## **Limitations:**
+1. The proposed WBC nucleus and localization method cannot segment and localize joint WBCs.
+2. The purpose of the proposed localization method is to focus only on WBC cell not other property of blood (*e.g. RBC, platelets, plasma etc.*) but sometimes it localizes WBC with other blood cells (*ie. mostly happens in BCCD dataset)*.
+3. The performance of the proposed CNN model is sensitive to the input image resolution and the height-width ratio of WBC nucleus and WBC (*i.e. explained in "crop_seg_wbc.m" file*).